-Whether Alabama is your “sweet home” or you’re just considering one of its many colleges, it’s an excellent choice.
+Whether Alabama is your “sweet home” or you’re just considering one of its many colleges, online colleges in Alabama are an excellent choice for most.
 The state is working hard to keep students ahead of the curve.

 In Alabama, the state education system offers online learning opportunities to public high school students through a program called Alabama Connecting Classrooms, Educators and Students Statewide (ACCESS).
 ACCESS familiarizes students with the virtual classroom concept, which offers students a leg up should they choose to pursue an online postsecondary degree program.

-Clearly, state policymakers are investing in education and making sure students are prepared for the future of online learning.
+As with online colleges in Alaska, clearly, state policymakers in Alabama are investing in education and making sure students are prepared for the future of online learning.

 Overview of Higher Education in Alabama

-NCES reported that in 2018-2019 the average tuition and fees price for 4-year public institutions was $10,138 for in-state students, and $25,782 for out-of-state students.
+NCES reported that the average tuition and fees price for 4-year public institutions was $10,138 for in-state students and $25,782 for out-of-state students.
 The out-of-state tuition cost is slightly lower than the national average.

 Alabama is also a member of the Southern Regional Education Board (SREB), which allows residents to pursue out-of-state college degrees at in-state tuition rates, through agreements among the participating states.